Hoover SteamVac and Vax: Valves that Leak - Easy Fix Hoover SteamVac Valves with Incontinence Issues

 From Amazon

-This came as a set of two valves, so I replaced the water and solution tank valves at the same time.
+I ordered two valves and replaced the water and solution tank valves at the same time.

 Joseph Woodard